Reliefs for illustrations

 Illustration of the first manned space flight

-Illustration of the first planned space flight of an artificial satellite using a relief globe in the Look magazine no. 1 1957 (in fact, the first space flight was performed by the Sowjets 1957) [1].
+Illustration of the first planned space flight of an artificial satellite using a relief globe in the Look magazine no. 1 1957 (in fact, the first space flight was performed by the Sowjets in 1957) [1].

 [1] "Geo-physical" globe, scale about 1:7,000,000 (diameter 6 feet), vertical exaggeration between 80:1 and 10:1 for high mountains, rubber version.